 What about the scientific evidence for its role in covid-19?

 The answer to this question is less important than one would think.
 Huh?
 It is highly unlikely that there will be harm in taking it for prevention.
 And very likely it will have a contribution.
 So why should this advice be applied only after executing trials which take very long time?
 Governments should look into it now.

 The covid crisis has made something clear to me (me = the writer of this webpage).
 It is very known and scientifically determined that Vitamin D plays a huge part in the immune system (source, Harvard).
 Until now, there are only so called observational studies available (1, 2, 3, 4 and more) that show the correlation between low levels of vitamin D and a high chance on severe symptoms of a covid-19 infection.
+And also mechanisms in the body’s response to covid-19 virus are described (source) in which Vitamin D plays a role.
 In the scientific world, observational studies alone are not enough for taking it up in protocols.
 For this, so called trials are needed.
 Trials take months if not years.
 However: There.
 Is.
 No. Time!
-For medical drugs it’s better understandable that trials are needed.
-Cause these are part of treatment protocols.
+For medical drugs it’s better understandable that trials are necessary.
+Cause these are part of treatment protocols and there is a toxicity possibility.
 But Vitamin D can possibly be used as a prevention, not as a treatment (although it can be part of treatment protocols by doctors too).
-Vitamin D is a molecule that the body is able to make itself, very different from a drug.
+Vitamin D is a molecule that the body is able to make itself and naturally occuring in nature, very different from a drug.

 Just cover this possible factor.
 Maybe afterwards it shows it didn’t help.
 So what?
 Don’t present it as a cure, but present it as possible contribution to the problem.
 It’s a matter of good communication.
 Don’t let this chance pass.

 What can we do right now?